richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

-# Building MicroPython port for ESP32
+# Building and deploying MicroPython port for ESP32

 MicroPython port for ESP32 should be customized to allocate more memory for PanL fraemwork and application.